B1Z0N/fonlybot/README.md

 -   `TOKEN` — Telegram bot token.
 -   `MONGO` — URL of the mongo database.
 -   `GOOGLE` — URL of your google app oauth.
+-   `CB_PORT` - port of the google api callback site.
+-   `HOOK_PORT` - telegram webhook port.

 Also, please, consider looking at `.env.sample`.

 # TODO

--   [Add](https://telegra.ph/So-your-bot-is-rate-limited-01-26) rate limits and queues to fix `429 Telegram error`
+-   Enable periodic bot db backup
--   Switch to grammy-i18n
+-   Switch to grammy-i18n and add lots of other languages
 -   Make code execute concurrently with `cluster`s
 -   Refactor all code